Click Here to See Rottweiler Puppies available now.

 Here at Von Warterr Rottweiler kennels we strive to produce the complete Rottweiler.
 The goal of our Rottweiler breeding program is to create a show quality Rottweiler who is sound in temperament, beautiful in type, healthy in genetics, correct in structure, strong in drives, intelligent in mind, proven in pedigree, imposing in appearance, substantial in bone, powerful in heads, dark eyes, dark mouth pigment and with well defined rich mahogany markings.
 We aim to achieve this ideal through carefully selected line breedings and occasional out crossings when we feel that it will improve the genetics.
 We breed exclusively from European bloodlines and primarily from German bloodlines and in that sense we are German Rottweiler breeders.
 We follow the 1996 Federal Cynologique International (FCI) standard which allows us to still dock our puppies' tails.
 The FCI standard is the recognized standard throughout the world.
 In fact, the United States is the only major country that does not adhere to the FCI standard in its entirety.
 Our Rottweiler's pedigrees boast such world class names as Burgthann, Bleichstrasse, Bickesheim, Crni Lotos, Falconsnest, Gruntenblick, Jenecks, Lauterbrucke, Obergrombacher Schloss, Od Dragicevica, Schwaiger Wappen, Schwaiger Rathaus, Teufelsbrucke, Vom Calibra, Von Hasan Haus, Von Hause Neubrand, Von Hause Milsped, Von Der Scherau, Von Der Frankentanne, Von Der Crossener Ranch and others.

 Our desire is to continue to improve the breed quality of the Rottweiler here in the United States and it is our privilege to provide responsible homes with a well balanced Rottweiler puppy that is capable of both winning in the show ring and competing on the sports field in either Schutzhund, herding, carting, weight pulling, agility or therapy work.
-However, our highest priority is to develop loving and loyal dogs that can truly be described as "Man's Best Friend."
+We are proud to offer working, show and breed quality Rottweilers suited to serve as security and protection dogs.
+We do not breed for pet quality dogs which means we aim to eliminate faults that would disqualify a dog from conformation shows and also we aim to eliminate unsound temperament traits that would render a dog ineffective in working sports, personal protection or home security.
+We are breeding for dogs that possess the traits of courage, confidence, intelligence, high trainability and loyalty and can pass these traits on to their offspring in a properly managed breeding program.

 We take a scientific approach to rottweiler breeding and through concentrated efforts we are endeavoring to whelp litters that will prove to have strong bone and substance along with large headpieces with short broad muzzles.
 Extremely dark eyes and dark mouth pigments are a definite focal point when planning a Von Warterr Rottweiler breeding.
 Again, let me reiterate that we are laboring to produce a Rottweiler puppy that can successfully show in conformation and excel in the work, but that will be affectionate in nature towards its family while maintaining a protective instinct of its home environment.
 This loving and loyal disposition can only be developed by knowledgeably combining compatible bloodlines coupled with maintaining early socialization of the puppies.
 Therefore all of our litters are home raised and experience daily interaction with our family members as well as other welcomed guests.
 Also in order to develop the confidence level in each puppy, they are exposed to various surfaces, noises, and experiences during their first eight weeks of life.